Isa Silveira Leal

 Isa Silveira Leal, (20 February 1910 – 5 April 1988) also known as Isa Leal, was a Brazilian writer, poet, journalist and novelist (for radio and television).
-She won the Jabuti Awards on three occasions and the best poetry book prize from the São Paulo Association of Art Critics.
+She won the Jabuti Award on three occasions and the best poetry book prize from the São Paulo Association of Art Critics.

 Career

 Isa Leal began her career as a book translator and translated texts by William Shakespeare, Pearl S. Buck and André Gide.
-She worked as journalist for over 20 years at Folha de São Paulo.
+She worked as a journalist for over 20 years at Folha de São Paulo.

 In 1948, Leal started working at Difusora Radio Station, as a producer.
 She wrote her first novel in 1956, with the title "A rainha do rádio".

-She won the Jabuti Awards on three occasions: In 1959 with "Glorinha", in 1962 with "O único amor de Ana Maria" and in 1969 with "O menino de Palmares".
+She won the Jabuti Award on three occasions: In 1959 with "Glorinha", in 1962 with "O único amor de Ana Maria" and in 1969 with "O menino de Palmares".
 The book "O pescador vai ao mar" won the best poetry book prize in 1987 from the São Paulo Association of Art Critics.